Last Updated on by

 Also, and this isn’t a symptom… but, the University of Maryland Medical Center has stated, “When researchers examined whether selenium had any effect on skin cancer, they found something unexpected: People who took as little as 200 mcg of selenium per day for more than 7 years had a significantly higher risk of developing type 2 diabetes.
 More studies are needed to understand exactly what might be happening.
 In the meantime, you should not take more than the daily recommended allowance of selenium without your doctor’s supervision.”3 Good advice.

-- Selenium beautifies the skin – It’s antioxidant properties regenerate Vitamins E and C, thereby decreasing the aging of skin.
+- Selenium beautifies the skin – It’s antioxidant properties regenerate vitamins E and C, thereby decreasing the aging of the skin.
 And who doesn’t want that?